xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

 ### 5.3 Interpretive note

 These two worlds do not claim to describe real computation at the machine code level.
+They are not claims about which world we actually live in.

 They only specify how observable hardness patterns and tension scores would behave if the universe were organized according to each scenario.
 They provide a structured way to express what it would mean, at the effective layer, for one way functions to exist or not exist.

 ---